EU ministers agree to grant Bosnia candidate status

 EU general affairs ministers agreed on December 13 to give Bosnia & Herzegovina accession candidate status.

 The decision, which still has to be endorsed by EU leaders on December 15, comes amid increased emphasis on enlargement following Russia’s invasion of Ukraine.
+It was a top priority for Slovenia that has been pushing to give Bosnia candidate status for months.

+In October, the European Commission decided to recommend that the EU grant Bosnia candidate status despite its slow progress, in an attempt to strengthen Western influence and weaken the Russian influence in the politically divided Balkan state.

-European Commission and member state officials confirmed the decision to back candidate status for Bosnia, the fifth of the six Western Balkans countries to become an accession candidate.
+European Commission and member state officials confirmed the decision to back candidate status for Bosnia, the fifth of the six Western Balkans countries to become an accession candidate, on December 13.

+“Good news: Council recommending candidate status for Bosnia and Herzegovina is a message to all citizens of BiH that their future is in the EU.
+Looking forward to the European Council’s endorsement,” Josep Borell, EU’s High Representative on Foreign Affairs, wrote on Twitter.

+“Steadfast progress on reforms is key to take this perspective forward,” he added.

 “Europe delivers!
 Today we reached another milestone in the [EU] Enlargement Policy.
 Council agreed to grant candidate status to Bosnia and Herzegovina,” wrote Enlargement Commissioner Oliver Varhelyi on Twitter.